 WRO Biennale 2019 / Cells of Culture

-Screening of film works from Chelsea College of Art, Valand Academy in Gothenburg, Academy of Fine Arts in Katowice & open discussion about the academy’s key position within this social and cultural development.
+Screening of film works from Chelsea College of Art, HDK-Valand.
+Academy of Art and Design in Gothenburg, Academy of Fine Arts in Katowice & open discussion about the academy’s key position within this social and cultural development.

 Space: Bakery, Center of Performing Arts Wroclaw

 Time: 22 May, 2019

 Content: A series of short film works, made by artists from Poland, the UK and Sweden is the basis for a dialogue.
 The films have been brought together as a conversation, where the selection of each film constitutesa response to the previous one.
 The starting point is Antonina Konopelska’s ‘Libertango’ film, which initiates a discussion about the relationship between student and professor, and the current conditions informing the experience of art education in Europe.
 Using the film conversations as a means to draw out key differences and similarities in approach the discussion will ask what the future holds for art education and the potential for international collaboration.